icanccwhite/Epigenetics/README.md

 # Epigenetics
 The development of epigenetics

+the important tech detail

-3D genome is specicial for analysis
+## 3D genome